-For very few of the SDG16+ targets do we have a clear vision of what could be achieved during the Decade of Action.
+The third question is of greatest importance for the SDG16+ community in 2020, given how far off track we are for the targets agreed in 2015.
+For very few of these targets do we have a clear vision of what could be achieved during the Decade of Action.
 To take one example, those working on violence against children (SDG16.2) have agreed the INSPIRE strategies and promoted their implementation in pathfinder countries.
 They have also united behind campaigns such as Safe to Learn, which has developed a call to action which "sets out in high-level terms what needs to happen to end violence in schools."